WalkingHere/WalkingHere/README.md

 <p align="center">I enjoy pizza and pasta.</p>
 <p align="center">Not very talkative.</p>

-<p align="center">You only got to fuck up once...
+<p align="center">You only got to fuck up once
 Be a little slow, be a little late, just once.
  How you ain't gonna never be slow?
 Never be late?
  You can't plan for that.
 Thats life.</p>